fdeblasio/pokeemerald-expansion/README.md

     - Learns Surf, Flamethrower, and Ice Beam by level up
     - Learns Thunder and Solar Beam by level up
     - Learns Overheat by TM
-    - Learns Surf by HM
+    - Learns Surf by TM

 - Duskull/Dusclops:
     - Learn Spite by Egg Move